 Best Use: Urban travel

-With a lightweight framework, versatile design, and a 20L capacity, the Osprey Daylite Plus is a trendsetting backpack that doesn’t compromise with weight for size.
+With a lightweight framework, versatile design, and a 20L capacity, the Osprey Daylite Plus is a trendsetting daypack that doesn’t compromise with weight for size.
 It is made of a durable ripstop nylon, and is designed to keep your items protected from the vagaries of Mother Nature.

-Additionally, the padded and perforated back and shoulder straps allow for a comfortable fit and ventilated feel, especially for those times when you’re venturing away for miles in hot weather.
+Additionally, the padded and perforated back and shoulder straps on this top daypack allow for a comfortable fit and ventilated feel, especially for those times when you’re venturing away for miles in hot weather.
 The roomy front panel allows you to stow away commonly used stuff, ranging from cellphones to lightweight rain jackets.
 Strap on the fuss-free hip belt to help you maintain an upright posture as you make your way through the trails.

-All in all, the Osprey Daylite Plus is a nice option if you need of a durable backpack for your adventures and urban outings.
+All in all, the Osprey Daylite Plus is a nice option if you need of a durable daypack for your adventures and urban outings.
 The only letdown of the Daylite Plus is that the set of two side pockets are fitted with flimsy elastic panels.
 Water bottles don’t stay seated well here.
 For longer day hikes where more gear and lashing is needed, you may also want to review other options.

 Tortuga Setout Packable Daypack